Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs

-\end{proof} As mentioned in the main text, it is also useful to simplify calculations to restrict the general symmetry generator $\mathcal{S}$ to one where $\xi$ and $\phi_1,...,\phi_N$ are periodic functions, allowing us to expand them in Fourier series:
+and their substitution yields the desired results { } \end{proof} As mentioned in the main text, it is also useful to simplify calculations to restrict the general symmetry generator $\mathcal{S}$ to one where $\xi$ and $\phi_1,...,\phi_N$ are periodic functions, allowing us to expand them in Fourier series:

 This assumption and some notation simplifications lead to

 After some manipulations using Lem.~\ref{lem:commutations_kuramoto} and simplifications, one finds

 The commutation relations are explicitly given by